ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     ax.plot(x, y, linestyle='-', drawstyle='steps-post')

 **Legends:**
-Add labels to each of your plots, then call those in the legend. plt.plot(data, 'k--', label='Default')
+Add labels to each of your plots, then call those in the legend.
+You must call plt.legend (or ax.legend, if you have a reference to the axes) to create the legend, whether or not you passed the label options when plotting the data.

+    plt.plot(data, 'k--', label='Default')
+    plt.legend(loc='best')

 ## Scatterplots